The-Keep-Studios/tks-website/wp-content/plugins/google-apps-login/readme.txt

 * Ukrainian (uk_UA) - translated by Serj Kondrashov
 * Dutch (nl_NL) - translated by Noell Taravati of [Peppix](http://www.peppix.nl/)
 * Swedish (sv_SE) - translated by Johan Linde of [S/Y ELLEN](http://syellen.se/)
-* Italian (it_IT) translated by Giorgio Draghetti of [tipinoncomuni](http://tipinoncomuni.it/)
+* Italian (it_IT) - translated by Giorgio Draghetti of [tipinoncomuni](http://tipinoncomuni.it/)
+* Persian (fa_IR) - translated by [Saeed1000](https://profiles.wordpress.org/saeed1000/)
+* Belarussian (be_BY) - translated by Natasha Dyatko of [UStarCash](https://www.ustarcash.com/)

-We are looking for volunteers to translate into their own language.
-If you would like to contribute a translation, please get in touch: contact@wp-glogin.com.
+We welcome volunteers to translate into their own language.
+If you would like to contribute a translation, please click Translate Google Apps Login on the right hand side of this page.

 = Website and Upgrades =